CRITTERBASE

 The working status

-The Collector App and the Analyst App were developed as part of the joint use case project in NFDI4Biodiversity.
-Part of this development was also to establish a uniform data format according to the FAIR principles and to set up an interface for automatic updating of taxonomic information via WoRMS.
+The Collector App and the Analyst App were further developed as part of the joint use case project in NFDI4Biodiversity.
+A central component of this development was, for example, the implementation of an interface for automatically updating taxonomic information via WoRMS.

-Next steps are now the continuous improvement of the software applications offered by CRITTERBASE.
-In addition, we are working on enabling the forwarding of data to the PANGAEA repository to allow easy connection and use of CRITTERBASE datasets in the Research Data Commons.
+The next steps include the continuous improvement of the software applications offered by CRITTERBASE and their documentation.
+We are also working on facilitating the transfer of data to the PANGAEA repository in order to enable the seamless connection and use of CRITTERBASE datasets in the Research Data Commons.

 Explore CRITTERBASE